My general therapy philosophy

 My name is Hannah Lingafelt, and I specialize in helping sensitive people find their own inner resilience so that they can continue to live meaningfully despite experiencing pain and difficulty.
 Whether your symptoms are related to trauma, anxiety, depression, eating disorders, attachment wounds, or something else, my job as therapist is to walk with and guide you as you move through the inner spaces that are uncomfortable and scary.
 Like Frodo in “Lord of the Rings,” you must carry the ring to Mordor; however, as your Sam, I will walk with you and support you on your journey.

-I have also received additional training in somatic- and attachment-focused eye-movement desensitization and reprocessing (SAFE EMDR), internal family systems, acceptance and commitment therapy (ACT), and the Bonny Method of Guided Imagery and Music.
+I have also received additional training in somatic- and attachment-focused eye-movement desensitization and reprocessing (SAFE EMDR), acceptance and commitment therapy (ACT), and the Bonny Method of Guided Imagery and Music.

 Who I am personally (outside the therapist chair)